 The Company adopted the provisions of SFAS No. 157, "Fair Value Measurements" ("SFAS 157") on January 1, 2008.
 SFAS 157 defines fair value, establishes a market-based framework or hierarchy for measuring fair value, and expands disclosures about fair value measurements.
 SFAS 157 is applicable whenever another accounting pronouncement requires or permits assets and liabilities to be measured at fair value.
 SFAS 157 does not expand or require any new fair value measures, however the application of this statement may change current practice.
 In February 2008, the FASB decided that an entity need not apply this standard to nonfinancial assets and liabilities that are recognized or disclosed at fair value in the financial statements on a nonrecurring basis until 2009.
 Accordingly, the Company's adoption of this standard in 2008 was limited to financial assets and liabilities, which primarily affects the valuation of its derivative contract.
-The adoption of SFAS 157 did not have a material effect on the Company's financial condition or results of operations.
-The Company is still in the process of evaluating this standard with respect to its effect on nonfinancial assets and liabilities and therefore has not yet determined the impact that it will have on its consolidated financial statements upon full adoption in 2009.
-Nonfinancial assets and liabilities for which the Company has not applied the provisions of SFAS 157 include those measured at fair value in impairment testing and those initially measured at fair value in a business combination.
+The adoption of SFAS 157 does not have a material effect on the Company's financial condition or results of operations.
+The Company is still in the process of evaluating this standard with respect to its effect on nonfinancial assets and liabilities for which the Company has not applied the provisions of SFAS 157 include those measured at fair value in impairment testing and those initially measured at fair value in a business combination.